 Background:

 Greater systemic inflammation can disrupt metabolic processes throughout the body.
 Greater inflammation has also been implicated in the development of plaque buildup in blood vessels, potentially leading to cardiovascular disease (CVD).
-The most common type of CVD is coronary artery disease (CAD), which can increase the risk for heart attacks --- also known as myocardial infarctions (MI)
+The most common type of CVD is coronary artery disease (CAD), which can increase the risk for heart attacks.

 The n-3 long chain polyunsaturated fatty acids (n-3 LC-PUFA) eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are precursors to potent anti-inflammatory molecules.
 While EPA and DHA can be obtained from the diet, we can also synthesize them from the FA alpha-linolenic acid (ALA).
 The n-6 LC-PUFA equivalent of the n-3 LC-PUFA is arachidonic acid (ARA), which can be used in signaling pro-inflammatory processes.
 As with the n-3 LC-PUFA, ARA can be obtained from the diet as well as synthesized from linoleic acid (LA).
 However, both ALA and LA are essential FA and can only be obtained from the diet.
 ALA and LA are converted into their longer chain equivalents (EPA+DHA and ARA, respectively) by the same delta-6 desaturase (D6D) enzyme and therefore compete for its activity.